 Would Top 40 play these if they were released today?

-Back in the 1970s, when rock music was still being embraced by Top 40 radio, it was commonplace for multiple genres to be programmed and for listeners to hear songs from Chicago, the Carpenters, Stevie Wonder and Steely Dan all in a row on the AM dial.
+As we noted in our original list of 11 surprising radio hits of the 1970s, when rock music was still being embraced by Top 40 radio, it was commonplace for multiple genres to be programmed and for listeners to hear songs from Chicago, the Carpenters, Stevie Wonder and Steely Dan all in a row on the AM dial.

 It was also a decade where songs with surprising topics became huge hits that would not likely receive airplay today.
 In other cases, there were novelty records, instrumentals and more that, when we look back, are pretty astonishing that they became hits.